: Professor of the History of Public Health and Principal Investigator, ‘Health Systems in History’

 Much of my research has been on the history and anthropology of disease control.
 It has focused on relations between leprosy control and governance in Nigeria, on the commemoration of medical research, and on research into mycobacterial disease in Cameroon.
 Of direct relevance to the history of health systems and health planning, I am interested in spatial aspects of colonial and post-colonial intervention in development and medical research, looking at transnational programmes and resource-driven alliances at a local level, and also in the ways in which local and institutional memories of medical research, health planning, and clinical practice emerge or are concealed in the post-colonial state in Africa, Southeast Asia and Europe.

 I am responsible for two projects within the larger programme on Health Systems in History, as project investigative lead on Project 2: ‘The Idea of a Health System: its Application in International Health Policy’, and as co-supervisor of Project 3 ‘Health systems and Development: the case of Nigeria 1946-c.2000’.

-: Research Assistant, Centre for History in Public Health
+: Research Fellow, Centre for History in Public Health

 I first joined LSHTM in 2011, as part of the recently formed Bloomsbury Doctoral Training Centre in the Social Sciences.
 My PhD, completed in January 2016, analysed the historical conditions that shaped the development of the British system of health and safety regulation in the late twentieth century.
 Focusing on the work of the Health and Safety Commission (HSC) and Health and Safety Executive (HSE), it explored two interlinked trends: the gradual transformation of the British state in its role as health and safety regulator, and the evolution of risk in health and safety policymaking and enforcement.